acaylor/ajs-blog/content/posts/k3os.md

 ---

+*Note: I drafted this in January 2022 but I did not realize that this distro seems to be no longer maintained after SUSE acquired Rancher in 2021.
+I am going to upload this post because I enjoyed how flexible this distro was for running k3s.*

+---

 [k3OS][1] is a Linux distribution designed to remove as much OS maintenance as possible in a Kubernetes cluster.
 It is specifically designed to only have what is needed to run [k3s][2].
 Nodes only need to join a cluster and then all aspects of the OS can be managed from Kubernetes.
 Both k3OS and k3s upgrades are handled by the k3OS operator.

+If you are not familiar with kubernetes, check out [a previous post][3] to get started.

 There are some differences in the file system hierarchy compared to a normal Linux distribution.
 Only a few directories are persistent while system directories will not persist changes.